 Spencer Churchill (1874-1965), the son of Lord Randolph

-Churchill and an American mother, was educated at Harrow and
+Churchill and his American wife Jennie Jerome, was educated at Harrow and

 Sandhurst.
 After a brief but eventful career in the

 army, he became a Conservative Member of Parliament in 1900.
 He